bjorne90/battleship-game/README.md

 ![Scoreboard of the game](assets/images/scoring.png)

-## Bugs & fixes
+## Known Bugs and Fixes

-* Write name, age and score to the top 10 list **(*Fixed*)**
+* Write name, age and score to the top 10 list **(*Solved*)**
-* No information came out to the leaderboard **(*Fixed*)**
+* No information came out to the leaderboard **(*Solved*)**
-* Syntax error when game ended, no information saved **(*Fixed*)**
+* Syntax error when game ended, no information saved **(*Solved*)**
+* The gameboard was flashing turing play, trying to change os.system to termclear, without result.
+  Fixing it by make *'guess_row, guess_col = user_guess(player_board)'* inside the *'while turns > 0:' loop.* **(*Solved*)**

+---

 ## Data Model

-1. **Boards:**
-    - player_board: A grid representing the player's board, where each cell contains either "0", "S", "H", or "M".
+The Battleship game is designed with the following data model:

+### Player

-    - computer_board: A grid representing the computer's board, similar to the player's board.
+- `name`: A string representing the name of the player.
-    - hidden_computer_board: A version of the computer's board where "S" cells are replaced with "0" cells.

-2. **Ship:**
+- `board`: A 2D list representing the player's game board.
+Each element in the list is a dictionary representing a cell on the board, with the following keys:
+  - `status`: A string representing the status of the cell, which can be one of the following values: `empty`, `miss`, `hit`, or `sunk`.
+  - `ship`: A string representing the name of the ship that occupies the cell, or `None` if the cell is empty.

+### Ship

-    - size: The number of cells occupied by the ship.
+- `name`: A string representing the name of the ship.
-    - name: The type of ship, e.g., "destroyer", "cruiser", "battleship", or "aircraft_carrier".

-3. **Fleet:** A list of Ship objects, which varies depending on the chosen difficulty level.

-4. **Scoreboard:** A list of player scores, read from and written to a text file ("scores.txt").
-Each entry includes the player's name, age, and score.

-5. **Game Variables:**
-    - name: Player's name.
-    - age: Player's age.
-    - turns: Number of turns remaining.
-    - difficulty: Chosen difficulty level.
-    - grid_size: The size of the game board, depending on the difficulty level.
+- `size`: An integer representing the size of the ship.
+- `direction`: A string representing the direction of the ship, which can be one of the following values: `horizontal` or `vertical`.
-    - hits: A dictionary tracking the number of hits on each ship type.
+- `coordinates`: A list of tuples representing the coordinates of the cells that the ship occupies on the game board.

-    - total_ship_sizes: The sum of all ship sizes in the fleet.
-    - score: Player's current score.
-    - computer_score: Computer's current score.
+### Game

+- `player`: An instance of the `Player` class representing the human player.
+- `computer`: An instance of the `Player` class representing the computer player.
+- `difficulty`: A string representing the difficulty level of the game, which can be one of the following values: `easy`, `medium`, or `hard`.
+- `current_player`: A string representing the name of the player whose turn it is.
+- `winner`: A string representing the name of the winner of the game, or `None` if the game is not yet over.
+- `game_over`: A boolean value representing whether the game is over.

+---

 ## Validator testing